Venice, a city like no other, is a labyrinth of canals, bridges, and architectural wonders where for many it’s an actual pleasure to get lost.

 Among the Venice tourist attractions covered in this guide, you’ll read about remarkable bridges, acclaimed art galleries, and centuries-old churches.

 Depending on how many days in Venice you have, you may be able to visit all of the attractions below.
-See the map below to help you locate each attraction.
+If not, you can add some to your Venice bucket list for next time.

 Got travel insurance for Venice?